emmawalshdev/The-Book-bar/README.md

 - A quick link to the homepage is provided

 * **Books added**
+If a user has added books:
-- This section shows the 8 most recent books added by the user.
+- The 4 most recent books added by the user are shown.
+- This view automatically updates once the user adds a new book.

+If a user has not added any books:
 -

 * **Reviews added**